-Interest rate risk is the risk that the value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that the value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Floating rate instruments expose the Company to cash flow interest risk, whereas fixed interest rate instruments expose the Company to fair value interest risk.

-As at 31 March 2024 and 31 March 2023, the company had no significant exposure to interest rate risk as there was no significant interest bearing assets or liabilities
+At the end of the reporting period, the Company had no significant exposure to interest rate risk as there was no significant interest bearing assets or liabilities.